scala/legacy-svn-scala/docs/android-examples/android-sdk/README.txt

         <dex-helper />
     </target>

-* The "build-scala.xml" Ant build script defines the target "scala-compile" which essentially invokes two Ant tasks : the "<scalac>" task generates Java bytecode from the Scala source files and the "<yguard>" task creates a shrinked version of the Scala standard library by removing the unreferenced code (see next section for more details).
+* The "build-scala.xml" Ant build script defines the targets "scala-compile" and "scala-shrink" where respectively the "<scalac>" Ant task generates Java bytecode from the Scala source files and the "<yguard>" task creates a shrinked version of the Scala standard library by removing the unreferenced code (see next section for more details).
 Those two tasks are featured by